awsdocs/amazon-rekognition-developer-guide/doc_source/faces-detect-images.md

 ------
 #### [ Python ]

-   This example displays the estimated age range for detected faces, and lists the JSON for all detected facial attributes\.
+   This example displays the estimated age range and other attributes for detected faces, and lists the JSON for all detected facial attributes\.
 Change the value of `photo` to the image file name\.
 Change the value of `bucket` to the Amazon S3 bucket where the image is stored\.

    ```
    #Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.